davidpatrick/davidpatrick.github.io/_posts/2014-12-08-angular-mailchimp-landing-page.md

 <button type="submit" class="btn btn-info" ng-disabled="MailchimpSubscriptionForm.$invalid" ng-click="addSubscription(mailchimp)" type="submit" value="SIGN UP" disabled="disabled">Submit</button>
 {% endhighlight %}

 That's it!
 You are good to go.
 This page can not be tested by simply opening up the file, it needs to be served to test it.
 I am using Jekyll to run a local webserver, which is what Github pages uses, which will be the hosting platform for this landing page.
-If you want to know more about Jekyll please check my first blog post about [starting a blog](http://dponrails.com/jekyll/poole/ruby/2014/09/15/staring-a-blog-with-jekyll.html)
+If you want to know more about Jekyll please check my first blog post about [starting a blog](http://dponrails.com/jekyll/poole/ruby/2014/09/15/staring-a-blog-with-jekyll.html).

+You can view the code for this tutorial at [https://github.com/davidpatrick/angular-mailchimp-landing](https://github.com/davidpatrick/angular-mailchimp-landing)